pontem-network/sp-docs/move_vm/compiler_&_toolset.md

 * **Compiling** Move code into bytecode.
 * **Testing** Move code with tests and formal verifications.
-* **Viewing** Move resources (stored data) from remote blockchain nodes.
+* **Publishing** Move modules to the blockchain.
-* **Disassembling** Move binary and even reading human readable results.
+* **Executing** Move transactions on the blockchain.

 The toolchain is implemented by the Dove tool and several separate binaries, which you can install following this tutorial.

 ## Installation

-All tools are stored in our [Move-Tools](https://github.com/pontem-network/move-tools) Github repository.
+All tools are stored in our [Dove](https://github.com/pontem-network/dove) Github repository.

-You can download all tools for your operating system from [releases page](https://github.com/pontem-network/move-tools/releases).
+You can download all tools for your operating system from [releases page](https://github.com/pontem-network/dove/releases).

 After downloading, rename tool(s) by removing version and os and moving binary to `/usr/local/bin/`.